jdm3/GitVersionTargets/README.md

 # GitVersion.targets

-GitVersions.targets is a msbuild/Visual Studio targets file that can be imported into a C++ project to make the git repository version available as a compile defines.
+GitVersions.targets is a msbuild/Visual Studio targets file that can be imported into a C++ project to make the git repository version available as compile defines.

 To add to a project, edit its .vcxproj file and import *GetVersion.targets* (typically near the end of the project file):